-- Topographic survey with utilities and property lines. - Preliminary assessment of existing conditions of infrastructure at the project site along the Kingston waterfront, including: - o Bulkhead wall assessment, to understand costs of repair and potential design solutions. - related infrastructures and utilities (i.e., water supply, sewage, electricity, data, telecommunications, street lighting, etc.). - flood-risk in the area from storm surge and stormwater runoff, and potential coastal protection and/or drainage solutions - structural conditions of the road (structural safety, erosion, etc.). - Assessment of the capacity minimally required to service the proposed development vision - Assessment and screening of environmental and social issues, including: - o A list of affected properties impacted by the project. - location of informal structures and any encroachment of public land in or along the project area, - o location of all businesses and residents which might be affected by this intervention. - Identification and assessment of risks and impacts on valued environmental components (VECs)4. - Mapping of vulnerable groups that could be affected by the Project, as well as other stakeholders that may have interest in the Project. - Examination of the dimensions of vulnerability in relation to direct and indirect impact and propose differentiated measures for vulnerable individuals and groups to be consulted and for their input to be integrated into project design.
-The latter includes the homeless people, for whom the project will coordinate with other government programs, such as programs providing shelters to address these. - Identification of approximate number of workers that might be engaged by the Project, including local contracts, workers coming from elsewhere, community workers5, primary supply workers, and associated Occupational Health and Safety (OHS); child labor/forced labor and sexual exploitation and abuse, and sexual harassment (SEA/SH) type risks which may arise
+- Topographic survey with utilities and property lines. - Preliminary assessment of existing conditions of infrastructure at the project site along the Kingston waterfront, including: - Bulkhead wall assessment, to understand costs of repair and potential design solutions. - o related infrastructures and utilities (i.e., water supply, sewage, electricity, data, telecommunications, street lighting, etc.). - flood-risk in the area from storm surge and stormwater runoff, and potential coastal protection and/or drainage solutions - o structural conditions of the road (structural safety, erosion, etc.). - o Assessment of the capacity minimally required to service the proposed development vision - Assessment and screening of environmental and social issues, including: - A list of affected properties impacted by the project. - location of informal structures and any encroachment of public land in or along the project area, - o location of all businesses and residents which might be affected by this intervention. - Identification and assessment of risks and impacts on valued environmental components (VECs)6. - Mapping of vulnerable groups that could be affected by the Project, as well as other stakeholders that may have interest in the Project. - Examination of the dimensions of vulnerability in relation to direct and indirect impact and propose differentiated measures for vulnerable individuals and groups to be consulted and for their input to be integrated into project design.
+The latter includes the homeless people, for whom the project will coordinate with other government programs, such as programs providing shelters to address these. - Identification of approximate number of workers that might be engaged by the Project, including local contracts, workers coming from elsewhere, community workers7, primary supply workers, and associated Occupational Health and Safety (OHS); child labor/forced labor and sexual exploitation and abuse, and sexual harassment (SEA/SH) type risks which may arise - Assessment and screening of tangible and intangible cultural heritage assets; identification of protected archaeological areas and building heritage/cultural monuments or facades in the project area; and potential for encountering buried historical artifacts.
+The consultant shall consult Jamaica National Heritage Trust and take in consideration laws and regulations that safeguard and protect the cultural assets.
+In accordance with the assessment, the consultant shall evaluate any risks linked to the implementation of the projects and provide solutions. - Assessment of water quality in the harbor and nearby gullies (stormwater management), as well as the presence of floating and/or wind-born solid waste, plastic, and debris, that could affect aesthetics or health, and identification of potential solutions.

-4 VECs are environmental and social attributes that are important in assessing risks; they may be: • physical features, habitats, biodiversity, • ecosystem services, • natural processes (e.g., water and nutrient cycles, microclimate), • social conditions (e.g., health, economics), or • cultural aspects (e.g., traditional spiritual ceremonies).
+6 VECs are environmental and social attributes that are important in assessing risks; they may be: • physical features, habitats, biodiversity, • ecosystem services, • natural processes (e.g., water and nutrient cycles, microclimate), • social conditions (e.g., health, economics), or • cultural aspects (e.g., traditional spiritual ceremonies).
 While VECs may be directly or indirectly affected by a specific development, they often are also affected by the cumulative effects of several developments.
 VECs are the ultimate recipient of impacts because they tend to be at the ends of ecological pathways.

-5 labor is provided by the community as a contribution to the project, or where projects are designed and conducted for the purpose of fostering community-driven development, providing a social safety net or providing targeted assistance in fragile and conflict-affected situations.
+7 labor is provided by the community as a contribution to the project, or where projects are designed and conducted for the purpose of fostering community-driven development, providing a social safety net or providing targeted assistance in fragile and conflict-affected situations.